Information about local, regional and national groups and networks related to special education needs and disabilities.

 Provides music theatre opportunities for adults and young people with learning and physical disabilities and autistic spectrum conditions.

-The Chopsticks social enterprise provides work-based support to adults with learning disabilities, making bags of kindling wood and biomass woodchip fuel from waste timber.
+The Chopsticks social enterprise in Northallerton provides work-based support to adults with learning disabilities, making bags of kindling wood and biomass woodchip fuel from waste timber.
 Chopsticks also provide garden care and home maintenance services.

 Council for Disabled Children

-CDC aims to make a difference to the lives of disabled children and children with special educational needs.
+The Council for Disabled Children aims to make a difference to the lives of disabled children and children with special educational needs.

 Creative Coffee is a social enterprise providing work placements with a coffee cart service in the Scarborough and Whitby area, for adults with learning difficulties, mental health problems and others currently receiving social care services.